Conceiva/MezzmoKodiPlugin/README.txt

    sync process and no hourly sync.
 Newest only checks for new Mezzmo videos each hour and then a full daily sync.
 Newest is sufficient for most instances where a lot of changes are not taking place to existing videos and Mezzmo information.
 Normal is the default setting.
 -  Standardized how addon settings are written and retrieved from Kodi.
 This eliminated an issue where settings values were sometimes changing if you didn't retstart Kodi after making a change.

-v1.1.3.2
+v2.1.3.2

 -  Updated and simplified Mezzmo duplicate checking algorithm.
 It is now accurate and consistent across all platforms and versions of Kodi.
 -  Improved and streamlined Mezzmo statistics & Logs interface
 -  Added remaining Mezzmo addon general logs to Mezzmo stats & logs interface.

-v1.1.3.1
+-  Fixed Kodi.log message "service.py has left several classes in memory that we couldn't clean up." when running on LibreElec.

+v2.1.3.1

 -  Improved Mezzmo duplicate video detection across all platforms and moved reporting from the Kodi.log file to the addon database and they are now